code-mattclaffey/performance-kit/01-fouc-vs-foic/readme.md

 ## Implementing FOUC

 In [our example](http://performance-kit.surge.sh/01/after.html) we are going to lazy load our body copy for the page.
 We are currently using `Roboto`.
-At the minute we are just including the font family striaght into the css file:
+At the minute we are following the FOIC method.

 ```css
 body {